National Geographic Picks Uganda in 2013 what about 2017? It remains one of the best in the World Destination.

-This page, like the announcement on National Geographic, are mere words, hopefully, they and others will arouse a curiosity within you that places a desire in you to visit Uganda – the Pearl of Africa in 2013 and now 2018…enjoy Uganda…
+This page, like the announcement on National Geographic, is mere words.
+Hopefully, they and others will arouse a curiosity within you that places a desire in you to visit Uganda – the Pearl of Africa in 2013 and now …enjoy Uganda…

 2019 – National Geographic UK – Traveller – place Uganda on “the Cool List.”

 Twice in six years, Uganda is chosen by National Geographic.
 In 2019 Uganda was the first choice for its UK-Traveller Cool List.
 Since 2013 a lot has happened in Tourism.
 Uganda is not the Premier Primate Destination.
 It is the preferred choice for Gorilla Trekkers.
 It is the best Chimpanzee trekking destination in East Africa.